-Harneys' corporate social responsibility activities primarily consist of four focus areas: helping the most vulnerable in our local communities, preserving our environment, promoting arts and culture and investing in young people.
-These core values guide our efforts and we also proactively respond when unexpected crisis arises, such as with the recovery needed following the devastation caused in September 2017 by Hurricane Irma in the British Virgin Islands.
+Harneys' corporate social responsibility activities primarily consist of four focus areas: helping the most vulnerable in our local communities, preserving our environment, promoting arts and culture, and investing in young people.
+These core values guide our efforts.

 Highlights of our recent CSR activities include:

 Harneys is an international law firm, but we're committed to making a positive footprint in each locale where our team members live and work.
 In that spirit, we regularly contribute resources that strengthen our local communities, including:

 - Helping Hurricane Recovery in the British Virgin Islands With both a professional and personal connection to the BVI, our Harneys offices across the globe contributed to rebuilding efforts after Hurricanes Irma and Maria, donating both time and financial resources.
 In total, we committed over $200,000 to local relief and civic projects in the BVI.

 - Pink Dot Hong Kong support LGBT friends, family members, and colleagues, who are at higher risk of being discriminated against, bullied and ostracised.
 We are proud to be the first offshore law firm to support the event, joining 37 other Hong Kong law firm sponsors.

 - Colour Me Pink Run/Walk to raise funds that provide free mammograms to women in the BVI in the fight against breast cancer.
 Nearly a dozen of our staff joined the Harneys team and in total, the programme has distributed more than 500 free mammogram vouchers.